aabhasp6UCL/LOB-Market-Microstrucure-Simulator/README.md

 — show this was the intended fix and was scaffolded in, but never wired up.

 Neither of these requires an adversarial setup — both reproduce from a handful of plain `addOrder` calls, and both are one-line-per-branch fixes (compare against `type` instead of `opp_type`; construct and re-add a resting order from any nonzero `remaining` once the loop exits).
 They're listed first in the [Roadmap](#roadmap) for that reason.

-### Cancelling an Order

-`OrderBook::cancelOrder` is a two-step process: `returnOrderBasedOnId` does a **linear scan** through every queue on both sides of the book to find the order and determine which side to remove it from, and `remove<MapType>` then rebuilds that price level's queue, filtering out the cancelled ID while preserving the relative order of everything else — which is what keeps time priority intact for the orders that remain.
-See [Performance Characteristics](#performance-characteristics) for what this costs at scale.

-### Market Event Replay

-`src/MarketEventSimulator.cpp` drives the book from the LOBSTER CSV rather than from synthetic orders:

-- Only **event type `1` (new order)** and **event type `3` (full cancellation)** rows are fed into the book; partial cancellations (`2`) and LOBSTER's own execution messages (`4`–`7`) are skipped on read.
-Every order constructed from the file is a `LIMIT` order — market orders never appear in historical replay, only in code that calls `addOrder` directly.
-- Cancellations for order IDs the engine never saw (e.g. because replay starts partway through the trading day) throw inside `OrderBook::cancelOrder`; the replay loop catches and silently discards these, rather than aborting the whole run.
-- The first **8,000** qualifying rows are replayed purely to build up a realistic resting book (a "warm-up" period) — that state is captured once, as `webSimulator/OrderBook.json`.
-Rows **8,001–9,000** are then replayed one at a time, with a full book snapshot written after each, forming the 1,000-event sequence in `webSimulator/Simulation.json`.
-- Each snapshot serializes only the **top 20 price levels per side** (`MAX_LEVELS` in `parseOrderBook`) — since the web terminal only ever displays 14, serializing the full depth of the book on every one of 1,000 snapshots was pure wasted work.

 ### Performance Characteristics